chenxingqiang/jax-ml/doc/modules/calibration.rst

 In contrast to that, the other shown models return biased probabilities; with different biases per model.

-.. currentmodule:: sklearn.naive_bayes
+.. currentmodule:: xlearn.naive_bayes

 :class:`GaussianNB` (Naive Bayes) tends to push probabilities to 0 or 1 (note the counts in the histograms).
 This is mainly because it makes the assumption that features are conditionally independent given the class, which is not the case in this dataset which contains 2 redundant features.

-.. currentmodule:: sklearn.ensemble
+.. currentmodule:: xlearn.ensemble

 :class:`RandomForestClassifier` shows the opposite behavior: the histograms show peaks at probabilities approximately 0.2 and 0.9, while probabilities